zhanghengdev/MutualGuide/README.md

 ```
 It will directly print the mAP, AP50 and AP50 results on VOC2007 Test or COCO2017 Val.
 ## Citing Mutual Guide
-Please cite our paper in your publications if it helps your research:
+Please cite our paper in your publications if it helps your research.
-    @InProceedings{ZHANG_2020_ACCV,
-    xxxxxxxxxxxxxxx
-    }